jjallaire/draftpod/src/components/guide/articles/cardpools.md

 In this illustration we've already begun entering the quantities of cards within our cardpool (note the numbers overlaid on the cards in the middle pane).
 To enter the quantity of card, just select it (via mouse or arrow key) and press the number of you have.
 Since the display of cards in Decked Builder matches the way we've sorted our cardpool, it's very quick and easy to enter all of the cards.

 Once you are done entering, be sure to save the collection to disk.
-You are now ready to use the cardpool with Draftpod.
+You are now ready to use the cardpool!

 #### Deckbox

-If you are using Deckbox to manage your collection, you can export a CSV file that is compatible with Draftpod by using **Search &amp; Filter** to select the set you want to export cards from (in this example we've set **Edition Owned** to _Ravnica Allegiance_).
+If you are using Deckbox to manage your collection, you can export a compatible CSV file by using **Search &amp; Filter** to select the set you want to export cards from (in this example we've set **Edition Owned** to _Ravnica Allegiance_).

 Then, use the **Export** option available on the **Tools** menu to export a CSV: